All Projects

 Validating usability with real users

-Moderated usability testing was conducted with participants representing the target patient demographic.
-Sessions followed a think-aloud protocol with structured tasks covering the core patient flows.
-Findings were analysed using a SUS questionnaire and affinity mapping of qualitative notes.
+5 moderated usability testing sessions were conducted with participants representing the target patient demographic.
+Sessions followed a think-aloud protocol covering the core patient flows, with findings scored using the System Usability Scale (SUS).
+Changes made following testing:

 SUS scores